ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ## Input Files

 The inputs are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
-All input files come in one of two formats: CSV and JSON.
+All input files come in one of three formats: CSV, JSON and TOML.

+Some of the input files used by the Contact Tracing Model are obtained through the Data Pipeline API (**#REF!**).
+These files have the extension _.toml_.

+### Local Input Files

-### Input Locations
+#### Input Locations

-The _Input Locations_ file allows the user to specify the location of all input files relative to the _/input_ folder, which is located in the root of the Contract Tracing Model directory.
+The _Input Locations_ file allows the user to specify the location of all input files, except those retrieved through the Data Pipeline API, relative to the _/input_ folder, which is located in the root of the Contract Tracing Model directory.
 This allows the user to organise multiple simulation configurations without overwriting existing configurations within the _/input_ folder.

 The name of the _Input Locations_ file must be set to _inputLocations.json_.